 The storyline is raw and relatable.
 It handles the scenario of young love and heartache perfectly.
 And, my god, it is fire.
 I’m not ashamed to say that we found that infamous 10-minute scene hot as hell.

 Does that mean I agree with how the actors were treated?
 Of course not.
 Was the scene catering to the male gaze?
 Probably.
 But I’m pretty sure it catered to many a lesbian gaze as well.

 Most importantly, however, let’s not forget that there is so much more to the movie than that scene.
 Such as the protagonists who are phenomenal and portray the story beautifully.

 It’s a real pity what went down went down, as this has the potential to be a masterpiece.

 Here we have another lesbian true story that’s both inspiring and heartbreaking in equal measure.

-Set in the early 2000s, it was common practice for pension benefits to be signed over to spouses; however, county officials denied the request based on Hester’s sexuality.
+Set in the early 2000s, it was common practice for pension benefits to be signed over to spouses; however, county officials denied the request based on Hester’s orientation.